How To Prevent Water Coming Through Walls

 Q. CAN I APPLY EMPEROR MASONRY CREME TO A PAINTED WALL?

 Emperor Masonry Paint as a coloured paint sits on the surface of the wall, while Emperor Masonry Creme absorbs into the masonry.
-Any paint on the surface would prevent this absorption, meaning you can only applying Emperor Masonry Creme to bare, unpainted masonry surfaces.
+Any paint on the surface would prevent this absorption, meaning you can only apply Emperor Masonry Creme to bare, unpainted masonry surfaces.
 If you want to apply a waterproofing treatment to a painted masonry surface, we recommend using Emperor Masonry Paint.

 Q. CAN I APPLY A SEALER AND PAINT OVER THE TOP TO PREVENT WATER COMING THROUGH THE WALL?